 If a Party engages in the export or import of a controlled item in support of the performance of its obligations under this BSCA, then such Party conducting the export or import will obtain all export and import authorizations that are required under the applicable Trade Control Laws.

-The Party responsible for the design or manufacture of the Product under this BSCA will provide the export control classification (e.g., the Export Control Classification Number or United States Munitions List (“USML”) category and subcategory) and provide information necessary to make a Harmonized Tariff Classification Determination of the Product.
+The Party responsible for the design or manufacture of the Product under this BSCA will provide the export control classification (e.g., the Export Control Classification Number or United States Munitions List category and subcategory) and provide information necessary to make a Harmonized Tariff Classification Determination of the Product.
 Each Party will reasonably cooperate with the other in providing upon request documented evidence, proof, or other supporting information that validates the export determination or Harmonized Tariff Classification as applicable.

 Access to Boeing Information and Electronic Systems.